 The reports are troubling.

-According to lumen learning: Muslims believe that the Quran was verbally revealed from God to Muhammad through the angel Gabriel gradually over a period of approximately 23 years, beginning on 22 December 609 CE, when Muhammad was 40, and concluding in 632 CE, the year of his death.
+Muslims believe the Quran was verbally revealed from God to Muhammad through the angel Gabriel gradually over a period of approximately 23 years, beginning on 22 December 609 CE, when Muhammad was 40, and concluding in 632 CE, the year of his death.

-Now, most people have heard of the Quran, but most westernized christians have not heard of the Hadiths.
-The basic definition of a hadith is a collection of traditions containing sayings of the prophet Muhammad which, with accounts of his daily practice (the Sunna), constitute the major source of guidance for Muslims apart from the Koran.
+Although most people have heard of the Quran, most westernized christians have not heard of the Hadiths.
+The basic definition of a hadith is a collection of traditions containing sayings of the prophet Muhammad with accounts of his daily practice (the Sunna), these constitute a major source of guidance for Muslims apart from the Quran.

 There are 6 major Hadiths in Islamic culture but the two most famous ones are the ones by Muhammad ibn Isma’il al-Bukhari (810–870) and Muslim ibn al-Hajjaj (817–875), both of which have the same title al-Sahih.